Romanian mafia: Italy

 In Italy, most of the Romanian criminals are involved in theft and pimping, however, in Turin, they created an Italian-style mafia within their local community, extorting money from Romanian night-clubs that ran prostitutes, and would impose their own businesses and singers on weddings by force.

 Also in Turin, Romanian criminals created the 'Brigada Oarza' group, specialized in extortion, robbery and drug trafficking.
 In 2014, 15 members of the Brigada Oarza were convicted of mafia affiliation, being sentenced up to 15 years in prison.
 It was the first Italian sentence that condemned a group of Romanian people for mafia-style criminal association.
-The leader of the Brigada Oarza was allegedly the former professional boxer Viorel Iovu.
+The leader of the Brigada Oarza was allegedly the former professional boxer Viorel Lovu.

+Spain

+The Romanian mafia in Spain has a significant presence and wields considerable power, particularly in illegal activities such as human trafficking, forced prostitution, drug trafficking, and extortion.
+The influence of Romanian criminal organizations is highlighted by their ability to operate on a large scale, often infiltrating various layers of Spanish society.
+A clear example of this is Ioan Clămparu, one of the most feared criminals, who led one of Europe's largest prostitution networks, involving women trafficked from Romania and Moldova, marking them with barcodes indicating their market value.

+Additionally, Clămparu's network and other Romanian factions managed to establish themselves in several Spanish cities, particularly in Madrid, where they controlled specific areas like the Casa de Campo park, from which women forced into prostitution generated substantial profits.
+Romanian criminal organizations also demonstrate significant infiltration into power structures, even manipulating legal and police processes by using financial resources from their illegal activities to protect their interests and avoid investigations.

+The Romanian mafia in Spain is characterized by extreme violence and strict discipline within their organization, along with an international trafficking network that spans several European countries.
+Collaboration between criminal factions and powerful figures, such as Nicu Gheară and others, strengthens the power of these organizations, making them difficult to fully eradicate.
+Thus, the Romanian mafia in Spain maintains a substantial influence in the criminal underworld and is seen as an increasing threat to local authorities.